What is Azure Data Share?

 Accept or reject an Azure Data Share invitation

 Accept data shared with you into a supported data store.

-All key capabilities listed above are supported through the Azure or via REST APIs.
+All key capabilities listed above are supported through the Azure portal or via REST APIs.
 For more details on using Azure Data Share through REST APIs, check out our reference documentation.

 For a list of Azure regions that make Azure Data Share available, please refer to the products available by region page and search for Azure Data Share.